THEMATIC WORKING GROUP

 Literature Review Team

-• Loan Diep, The New School, USA
+• Loan Diep, The New School/New York University, USA

 • Rebecca Tiernan, Arizona State University, USA

-• Natalie Pierson, The New School, USA
+• Natalie Pierson, The New School/New York University, USA

 • Vanya Bisht, University of Waterloo, Canada